 -is or --intercept-step float Step for testing intercept values (Default: 0.2)

--x or --relaxed Uses relaxed criteria (described in Deigan et al., 2009) to calculate PPV and sensitivity
+-x or --relaxed Uses relaxed criteria (Deigan et al., 2009) to calculate the FMI

 -kp or --keep-pseudoknots Keeps pseudoknotted basepairs in reference structure